 - 1 teaspoon cumin seeds

-- 1.5 tbsp lime juice adjust as per taste
+- 3 tablespoon lime juice adjust as per taste

 - Salt as per taste

-- 2 tbsp water adjust the quantity to get the required consistency
+- ¼ cup water or as required to get the desired consistency

 - Slightly roast the ginger and garlic over direct flame.